gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 Testability is not an issue here — any import in TypeScript can be easily replaced in tests without any problems.

-#### Serialization and Copying
+#### Serialization, Copying, Comparing

 Since in FP data is separated from logic and is primarily either primitive type or composed of primitives, it is usually serializable by default.
-It can also be shallowly or deeply copied without any extra code:
+It can also be shallowly or deeply copied and compared without any extra code:

 ```typescript
 const user: User = {